mwchben/dsa-js/readme.md

 To check for existence of a letter;i.e, the previous element is optional, we use ? e.g Favou?rite to show (u) is optional as in American English.

+###### For lookaheads:
+1. A positive lookahead will look to make sure the element in the search pattern is there, but won't actually match it.
+A positive lookahead is used as (?=...) where the ... is the required part that is not matched.

+2. A negative lookahead will look to make sure the element in the search pattern is not there.
+A negative lookahead is used as (?!...) where the ... is the pattern that you do not want to be there.
+The rest of the pattern is returned if the negative lookahead part is not present.

 ###### Quick Test
 [-] For
 Usernames can only use alphanumeric characters.